 The FIRST LEGO League tournament structure uses an advancement format.
 After a minimum of an eight week build season—during which time teams can participate in Challenge Academies—teams attend a qualifying tournament.
 Depending on their performance at the qualifier, a team can advance to a regional tournament and then potentially to the state championship.
 The ultimate goal is to participate either at the FIRST World Festival or an Open Invitational.

 A Challenge Academy is a mid-season event in which teams come together, share ideas, and network with each other.
 During a Challenge Academy, the host venue runs simulated Robot Game matches using nearly the same standards as an official FIRST LEGO League tournament event.
 The host venue also provides opportunities for teams to receive feedback on the various judging areas.
 Challenge Academies are designed for teams to demonstrate Gracious Professionalism and Coopertition prior to an official qualifier event by sharing their mid-season accomplishments and learning from their future competition.

 A team’s performance at a Challenge Academy is not incorporated into award or advancement considerations at a qualifying or state championship event.

-FIRST assumes a minimum eight week “build” season following the challenge global announcement in late August.
+FIRST assumes a minimum eight week “build” season following the challenge global announcement on August 1.
 This means qualifying events can show up on the calendar as early as the beginning of November.
-In South Carolina all qualifying events take place in November and are completed before the holiday break in mid-December.
+In South Carolina all qualifying events take place in November and are completed before Thanksgiving.
 Teams should set their practice schedule such that they’re ready to compete by the time of the first qualifier in the state.

-To be eligible to advance from a regional qualifying event to one of the two state championship events a team must:
+To be eligible to advance from a qualifying event to one of the two state championship events a team must:

 In South Carolina the top 30% of the teams scheduled to compete at a qualifying event advance to a state championship event.
 This means advancement numbers vary from tournament to tournament, and are based on the number of teams planning to compete, not the number that actually show up to the event.
 A 24 team event advances more teams than a 12 team event.